malcham52/PokemonBattleBuddy/README.md

 --------
 ### -- Launch website
 1. Open the respository in your selected integrated development environment *(ex.
 Visual Studio Code)*
+2. Run "npm i" to download the required node modules  *(Requires NodeJS integration)*
-2. Run "node index.js" in the terminal *(Requires NodeJS integration)*
+3. Run "node index.js" in the terminal
-3. The port that the app is running on will be displayed in the console with the message "This app is listening on port ___". *(The default port for this app is 3002.)*
+4. The port that the app is running on will be displayed in the console with the message "This app is listening on port ___". *(The default port for this app is 3002.)*
-4. Open your selected internet browser and go to "http://localhost:${port}" *(ex. http://localhost:3002)*
+5. Open your selected internet browser and go to "http://localhost:${port}" *(ex. http://localhost:3002)*

 ### -- Attack Section
 1. Select the move-type of Pokemon move you would like to use (ex.
 Fire for Flamethrower)